DC293/DC293.github.io/_machine-learning/Linear-regression.md

 line_fitter.fit(enginesize, horsepower)

 horsepower_predict = line_fitter.predict(enginesize)
+print(loss(horsepower, horsepower_predict))
+109825
 ```
 If we plot this line, we can see it provides a further improvement on our gradient decent function.
-This is further backed up when put through our loss function, giving a total loss of 109825.
+This is further backed up when put through our loss function, giving us the lowest loss of all our predictions.

 <p align="center">
   <img src="/assets/images/engine_vs_hp_scipy_optimised.png" alt="optimised line of best fit" width="500">